sulfo/xml-sitemap-feed/readme.txt

 = My Google News Sitemap is empty! =

-The rules of the Google News Game are that you do not feed the monster any stale food.
+The rules of the Google News game are that you do not feed the monster any stale food.
 Older than 2 days is bad.
 You need to whip up some fresh chow ;)

 = Can I manipulate values for priority and changefreq? =